 2) Visibility into all aspects of resource deployment

 One of our clients, a professional services company, wanted to create more visibility in its portfolio, especially in regard to resource allocation.
 In agile PM, complete visibility is paramount—otherwise, iterative goals can’t be monitored appropriately.
 These “mini-milestones” are sometimes the only way IT PMs and PMOs can gauge the current success of their agile projects.
-When you have ten or twelve such projects constantly moving to pull resources, visibility will become an imperative.
+When you have ten or more such projects constantly moving to pull resources, visibility will become an imperative.
 For more onthis topic, download our eBook, Resource Demand Planning in a Digital Age.

 3) A long-term resource demand planning strategy supported by a centralized system